codefresh-io/onprem/backup/README.md

 # Backup Codefresh on-premises

 Codefresh on-premises backup can be done either with a Codefresh pipeline or with a K8 CronJob.
 To save the state of an on-prem installation, it is needed to backup 3 databases - mongo, consul and redis.
-It is It is strongly advised to run at least **one test restore** on a separate clean Codefresh installation before leaving the backups running.

 ## Backup using pipeline